Skip to main content

 • Importantly, neither fat, muscle nor bone was targeted directly by our geropeptides.
 The improvement in body composition occurred on its own, after addressing the aging-specific targets via the MMP in the mitochondria which, among other things, leads to elimination of senescent cells throughout the body thus reducing the inflammaging caused by the SASP.

-PTC-2105 and PTC-2107, in combination with semaglutide, yielded 100% to 150% or greater improvements in exercise endurance when measured on the Rotarod
+Lead clinical candidate PTC-2105, both as monotherapy and in combination with semaglutide, yielded sustained exercise endurance gains compared to saline-treated controls when measured on the Rotarod.

 • In addition to its activity against GLP-1, SMG also acts at the Inner Mitochondrial Membrane to slightly increase the MMP.

-• Dramatic improvements in exercise capacity were observed, including reversal of the well-known decline seen with semaglutide treatment alone.
+• Dramatic improvements in exercise capacity were observed, including reversal of the well-known decline seen with semaglutide treatment alone, in animals treated with PTC-2105 monotherapy at high dose (“HD”) and treated with PTC-2105 low dose in combination with SMG.

-Low doses of PTC-2105 and PTC-2107, in combination with SMG, increases the body weight and % fat mass loss observed with SMG alone, and reverses the loss of lean body mass, flipping it into a gain of lean body mass.
+Both low and high dose PTC-2105, as monotherapy and in combination with SMG and TRZ, increases the body weight and % fat mass loss observed with GLP-1 treatment alone, and reverses the loss of lean body mass, flipping it into a gain of lean body mass.